 Max’s current book project focuses on the causes underlying cyber proliferation and restraint.
-The results of his research are valuable for understanding the likely changes in the future prevalence of ‘cyber weapons’.
+The results of his research are valuable for understanding the likely changes in the future prevalence of ‘offensive cyber capabilities’.
 It clarifies to what degree this is an ‘inevitable’ development – and if/how it can be stopped.

 Max was awarded the annual 2018 Amos Perlmutter Prize of the Journal of Strategic Studies for the most outstanding manuscript submitted for publication by a junior faculty member.
 In 2015, he also received the Young Writers Award of the German Marshall Fund, for an article written together with George Bogden.